stackb/scala-gazelle/README.md

 ```

-### `gazelle:annotate`
+### `gazelle:scala_debug`

-The `annotate` directive is a debugging aid that adds comments to the generated
+The `scala_debug` directive is a debugging aid that adds comments to the
-rules detailing what the symbols are and how they resolved.
+generated rules detailing what the symbols are and how they resolved.

 #### `imports`